codeforkjeff/ruby-data-streams/README.md

 ## Performance

-Compared to an equivalent iterative solution, using lazy enumerables is known to be somewhat slower in Ruby.
+Compared to an equivalent iterative solution, lazy enumerables are known to be somewhat slower in Ruby.
+This is due to implementation overhead.
 How much slower seems to depend on what the actual pipeline looks like.

+Despite the overhead, keep in mind that if you want to support arbitrary-length data streams, laziness is literally your only option, because at some point, you will run out of memory, and performance then becomes a moot issue.

-This is offset by the fact that you can easily parallelize operations.
-Even without parallelization, this shouldn't be a problem, but it's something to keep in mind.
+In addition, the overhead is more than offset by the fact that you can easily parallelize operations.

 ## Questions